Brinell hardness test: Test details

 The test uses a Tungsten Carbide ball indenter and a precisely controlled force, the ratio of ball size to test force being a function of the material being tested.
-Most commonly the test is used for ferrous metals and uses a 10mm ball and a 3000 Kgf test force, although it can go as low as 1mm and 1 Kgf (HBW 1/1).
+Most commonly the test is employed for ferrous metals and uses a 10mm ball and a 3000 Kgf / 29,820 N test force, although it can go as low as 1mm and 1 Kgf (HBW 1/1).

-Although the maximum test force is 3000 kgf, there are hand-pumped, hydraulic, portable Brinell testers less than 58cm / 23 inches in height that can develop this force and hold it for sufficient time to perform a Brinell test.
+Although the maximum test force is 29,420 Newtons, there are hand-pumped, hydraulic, portable Brinell testers less than 58 cm / 23 inches in height that can develop this force and hold it for sufficient time to perform a Brinell test.
 One such is pictured.

 As there are numerous situations where the failure of a metal component due to it being of the wrong hardness could have catastrophic consequences, Brinell testing is governed by International Standards Organisation (ISO) and American Society for Testing and Materials (ASTM) rules.
 Brinell testing machines must be calibrated regularly and in many industries daily checks are carried out using calibration blocks of a precise, known hardness, against which the machine measurements of such blocks are compared.
-A block of this type is pictured.
+A block of this type is pictured, clearly showing the five indentations made during its calibration.